ddgope/data-engineering-capstone/README.md

 * **World Temperature Data:** This dataset came from Kaggle found [here](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data).

 ## Design Goals :
 At the project inception stage, I have defined a set of design goals to help guide the architecture and development work for data lineage to deliver a complete, accurate, reliable and scalable lineage system mapping immigration diverse data landscape.
-Let’s review a few of these principles:
+Letâ€™s review a few of these principles:
-1. Ensure data integrity — Accurately capture the relationship in data from disparate data sources to establish trust with users because without absolute trust lineage data may do more harm than good.
+1. Ensure data integrity â€” Accurately capture the relationship in data from disparate data sources to establish trust with users because without absolute trust lineage data may do more harm than good.
-1. Enable seamless integration — Design the system to integrate with a growing list of data tools and platforms including the ones that do not have the built-in meta-data instrumentation to derive data lineage from.
+1. Enable seamless integration â€” Design the system to integrate with a growing list of data tools and platforms including the ones that do not have the built-in meta-data instrumentation to derive data lineage from.
-1. Design a flexible data model — Represent a wide range of data artifacts and relationships among them using a generic data model to enable a wide variety of business use cases.
+1. Design a flexible data model â€” Represent a wide range of data artifacts and relationships among them using a generic data model to enable a wide variety of business use cases.

 ## Data Exploration :
     Further details and analysis can be found [here](./capstone_notebook.ipynb)